PratimaGurav/quiz-a-mania/Readme.md

 ## Features

- ### Existing Features:
+ ### Existing Features

+   - __The Scope__
-    The scope of Quiz-a-mania has been created with following features :
+      The scope of Quiz-a-mania has been created with the following features :
       - Interactive Quiz Application.
+      - Audio / play button to read out the current questions.
       - Ability to submit scores to High-Scores.
       - Fully responsive design.
-      - Easy navigation bar with completely responsive.
+      - Easy navigation bar which is completely responsive.
       - Help page with instructions on how to play.
       - Simplified feedback form.

    - __Navigation Bar__

       Navigation menu with links to different pages within the application.
 It is same on all pages for simplicity and easy navigation.